 You can then use these to add even more lucrative cards, further fueling your economic engine.
 Or, you can build one of the Wonders from the ancient world, giving you all sorts of good stuff and/or special abilities.

 While the original 7 Wonders focused on card drafting where players drew one and passed the deck, this didn’t really work with two players.
 Therefore, the designers revised the gameplay with only 2 players in mind.
-In 7 Wonders Duel you draft cards from the offer in the middle of the table, with many other elements of the game also improved.
+In 7 Wonders Duel you draft cards from the offer in the middle of the table, with many other game elements also improved.

 Be it at two or more players, 7 Wonders will allow you to immerse yourself in the ancient world.
 It’s perfect for casual players and families, while still offering plenty of juice for experienced players.